RolandMostoha/Enhance-DeepLearning/README.md

 ### Random data provider

-If you just want to try out the project without any custom data provider, you can use the `RandomDataProvider` class.
+If you just want to try out the project without any custom data provider, you can use `RandomDataProvider`.

 ### Custom trainer